Randall Parrish

-George Randall Parrish (1858–1923) was an American lawyer, journalist, and writer, in particular, author of dime novels, including Wolves of the Sea (Being a Tale of the Colonies from the Manuscript of One Geoffry Carlyle, Seaman, Narrating Certain Strange Adventures Which Befell Him Aboard the Pirate Craft "Namur").
+George Randall Parrish (June 10, 1858 – August 9, 1923) was an American lawyer, journalist, and writer - in particular, author of dime novels, including Wolves of the Sea (Being a Tale of the Colonies from the Manuscript of One Geoffry Carlyle, Seaman, Narrating Certain Strange Adventures Which Befell Him Aboard the Pirate Craft "Namur").

 Early life

-Parrish was born in the city of Kewanee, Illinois, the only son of Rufus Parker and Frances Adeline (Hollis) Parrish.
-He was born in "Rose Cottage" on 10 June 1858, at what was later the site of the city's Methodist Episcopal church.
+Parrish was born on June 10, 1858 in the city of Kewanee, Illinois, as the only son of Rufus Parker and Frances Adeline (Hollis) Parrish.
+He was born in "Rose Cottage", at what was later the site of the city's Methodist Episcopal church.
 The old family home was at Gilmanton, New Hampshire, but Parrish' parents removed to Kewanee from Boston, where Rufus Parker Parrish had been engaged in business and was prominently associated with William Lloyd Garrison and others in the anti-slavery cause.
-Both parents had a wide acquaintance with the famous Boston citizens of that era, including Henry Wadsworth Longfellow, Oliver Wendell Holmes, Sr., John Greenleaf Whittier, Wendell Phillips, and Ralph Waldo Emerson.
+Both parents had a wide acquaintance with multiple well-known citizens of Boston of that era, including Henry Wadsworth Longfellow, Oliver Wendell Holmes Sr., John Greenleaf Whittier, Wendell Phillips, and Ralph Waldo Emerson.

-The Parrish came to Kewanee, then the merest excuse of a village, in April 1855; the husband becoming connected with the pioneer store of Morse & Willard, then situated at the corner of Main and Fourth streets.
-A little later the firm became Parrish & Faulkner, the business finally being sold to Elias Lyman, being thus the nucleus for the large department store of Lyman-Lay Company.
-From the time of arrival until his death in 1903, Rufus Parrish was ranked among the most prominent citizens of this community where he conducted a bookstore and held many offices of trust.
-St John's Episcopal church was established and maintained largely through his efforts and for twenty-five years he was president of the public library board.
+The Parrish came to Kewanee in April 1855; the husband forming connections with the pioneer store of Morse & Willard, then situated at the corner of Main and Fourth streets.
+A little later the firm became Parrish & Faulkner, the business finally being sold to Elias Lyman, being thus the nucleus for the department store of Lyman-Lay Company.
+From the time of arrival until his death in 1903, Rufus Parrish was ranked among the most prominent citizens of the community in which he conducted a bookstore and held many offices of trust.
+St John's Episcopal church was established and maintained largely through his efforts, and for twenty-five years, he was president of the public library board.

-Younger Parrish was educated in the Kewanee public schools, graduating from the old academy building in the second class, that of 1875, being on that occasion the class prophet.
+Younger Parrish was educated in the Kewanee public schools, graduating from the old academy building in the second class, that of 1875.
 In addition, he attended Allen's Academy at Lake Forest, Illinois, and Griswold College, Davenport, Iowa.
 Deciding upon law as a profession, he took one year at the Union College of Law, Chicago, completing his course at the Iowa State University, where he won the state bar prize for the best essay on a legal topic.
 He was admitted before the supreme court of Iowa in May 1879, but his certificate was withheld until he became of age.
-Parrish went immediately to Wichita, Kansas, and became an assistant in the law office of William C. Little, a year later forming a partnership with E. S. Martin, at one time principal of the Kewanee high school.
-Devoting much time to politics and having achieved a reputation as a public speaker, he was elected city attorney besides being a delegate to county and state conventions.
+Parrish then went to Wichita, Kansas, and became an assistant in the law office of William C. Little, a year later forming a partnership with E. S. Martin, a one-time principal of the Kewanee high school.
+Devoting a lot of his time to politics and having achieved a reputation as a public speaker, he was elected city attorney alongside being a delegate to county and state conventions.